benbalter/bulk-issue-creator/README.md

 # GitHub bulk issue creator

-Bulk opens batches of issues across GitHub repositories based on a template and CSV of values.
+Bulk opens batches of issues (or posts comments) across GitHub repositories based on a template and CSV of values.
 Think of it like "mail merge" for GitHub issues.

 ## How it works